Patrick Fernandes

-Fábio Patrick dos Reis dos Santos Fernandes (born 13 December 1993), better known as Patrick, is a Cape Verdean professional footballer who plays as a forward for Liga I club Oțelul Galați.
+Fábio Patrick dos Reis dos Santos Fernandes (born 13 December 1993), better known as Patrick, is a Cape Verdean professional footballer who plays as a forward or winger for Liga I club Oțelul Galați.

 Club career

 Patrick began playing football in Portugal in 2016 with Oliveira do Hospital, and had a prolific season with 22 goals in 27 games.
 He had another successful season with Felgueiras 1932 in 2017, and on 28 July 2018 signed his first professional contract with Tondela in the Primeira Liga.

 On 8 August 2019, he moved to LigaPro club Farense on a two-year contract.

 On 20 December 2022, Patrick signed with Torreense.

 In June 2025, the player moved to Oțelul Galați from Liga I, signing a two-year contract.

 International career

 Patrick made his debut for the Cape Verde national team in a 0–0 (4–3) penalty shootout win over Andorra on 3 June 2018.